-Fixed O&M costs for wind farms include staffing and major turbine parts and maintenance costs, including replacement parts and outsourced labor to perform major maintenance.
+Fixed O&M costs for wind farms include staffing and major turbine parts and maintenance costs, including replacement parts and labor to perform major maintenance.

-Estimated first year fixed O&M costs for a proxy 100 MW wind farm are summarized in the table below.
-There are typically no variable O&M costs associated with wind power generation.
+Estimated first year fixed O&M costs for a proxy wind farm are summarized in the table below.
+There are typically no reported variable O&M costs associated with wind power generation as they are typically incorporated into the fixed O&M costs on a contractual basis.